Join Our Mailing list

 We are committed to bringing awareness to the issue of hunger in our borough, encouraging elected officials and government organizations in their efforts to reduce hunger on Staten Island.

 We keep our pantries up-to-date on new community and government initiatives.

 At monthly meetings, pantries share information and best practices and collaborate on projects.
 We invite city, state, and federal organizations to describe the support they can offer our pantries' guests.

-The Staten Island Hunger Task Force meets the first Monday every other month starting in January, with a break during the summer.
+The Staten Island Hunger Task Force meets the first Monday every month.

 Look for food pantries in your ZIP Code:

 Note: Please check hours and arrive at least half an hour before the pantry or kitchen closes.
 Most pantries and kitchens are staffed by volunteers who need to be able to leave on time.
 Thanks!

 - 10301, St. George, Snug Harbor, New Brighton

 - 10305, Rosebank, Ft.
 Wadsworth, South Beach